Jay Carlisle (and his Wingan Kennel) was "...undoubtedly the one to whom most credit is due for the rise in the popularity of Labradors in the U.S.A.”

 When bred to Eng FTCh Glenairlie Rover, she produced Mint of Barrington who in turn sired NFC AFC Marvadel Black Gum "Blackie".

 Blackie was High Point Derby dog in 1946.
 He won his first Open stake at 16 months of age and finished his field championship the next year.
-He qualified for eight consecutive National Opens (1946-1953) and won in 1949.
-He was awarded the Blind of Arden trophy for the best finish of an American-bred dog in the Open stake.
-And he was admitted to the Hall of Fame in 1995.
-Blackie was owned and handled by Paul Bakewell III who also owned and handled Dual CH Shed of Arden.
+And he qualified for eight consecutive National Opens (1946-1953), winning in 1949.

 Wingan's Daily Double